Fixed-Parameter Extrapolation and Aperiodic Order: for some algebraic integers

 Let $D$ be a discrete subring of $\complexes$. $D$ is closed by Lemma~\ref{lem:discrete-ring}.
 If $\lambda$ belongs to $D$, then $R_\lambda$ is discrete for an ``easy'' reason: $R_\lambda\subseteq D$.
 Proposition~\ref{prop:1-plus-phi} gave us our first example of a discrete $R_\lambda$ that is \emph{not} contained in any discrete subring of $\complexes$.
-Theorem~\ref{thm:main} will give us many other examples, i.e., values of $\lambda$ such that $R_\lambda$ is discrete but $\ints[\lambda]$ is not.
+Theorem~\ref{thm:main} will give us infinitely many other examples, i.e., values of $\lambda$ such that $R_\lambda$ is discrete but $\ints[\lambda]$ is not.

-To prove Theorem~\ref{thm:main}, we build up some more machinery using some results of linear algebra---especially the spectral decomposition of an operator---and this machinery may have more general application.
+To prove Theorem~\ref{thm:main}, we build up some more machinery using some results of linear algebra---especially the spectral decomposition of an operator.

+Some of our proof technique resembles work on generalized Fibonacci sequences done by Kalman \cite{Kalman:generalized-fib}, who found a closed form for the $\ordth{n}$ element $a_n$ of a sequence satisfying the $\ordth{k}$ order linear recurrence $a_n = c_1 a_{n-1} + \cdots + c_k a_{n-k}$, where the $c_i$ are fixed integers.
+Both proofs use the spectral decomposition of the companion matrix of an irreducible polynomial.

 Throughout this section, for convenience, we start the indexing of vectors and matrices with $0$ instead of with $1$.
-If $E$ is some expression of matrix type, we let $[E]_{ij}$ denote the $(i,j)$th entry of $E$, for any appropriate integers $i,j\ge 0$.
+If $E$ is some expression of matrix type, we let $[E]_{ij}$ denote the $\ordth{(i,j)}$ entry of $E$, for any appropriate integers $i,j\ge 0$.
+We let an expression of the form $(x_0,x_1,x_2,\ldots)$ denote either a row vector or a column vector, depending on the context.

-We first extend our definition of $\rho$ to vector spaces.
+We first extend our definition of $\xl$ and $\rho_{a,b}$ to a more general setting.
+As in previous sections, we use $\x$ without a subscript to denote $\xl$.